afearbm/new-relic-plugins/cisco-ucs/README.md

 **Cisco UCS Plugin Requirements**
 - The plugin supports **Cisco UCS Manager 2.2+**
-- **A Blue Medora License.**A trial license will ship with the plugin.
-This license will remain effective for the duration of the Blue Medora beta trial period.
+- **A Blue Medora License.**A trial license will ship with the plugin that is valid until September 13, 2016.
+To obtain a production license or get pricing information for the plugin, contact sales@bluemedora.com.

 ----